Evolution of Risk-Taking Behaviour and Status Preferences in Anti-Coordination Games: Abstract

 \section{Abstract}

-This paper analyses how risk-taking behaviour and preferences over consumption rank can emerge as an evolutionary stable equilibrium when agents face an anti-coordination task.
-If in an otherwise homogeneous society information about relative consumption is available, this cannot be ignored.
-Despite concavity in the objective function, agents are willing to accept risky gambles to differentiate themselves and thus allow for coordination.
-This suggests status preferences to be salient in settings where miscoordination is particularly costly. \\[25pt] \textbf{Keywords:} relative consumption, evolution, anti-coordination, risk-taking, social status\\ \\ \textbf{JEL Codes:} C73, D01, D31, H42
+This paper analyses how risk-taking behaviour and preferences over consumption rank can emerge as a neutrally stable equilibrium when individuals face an anti-coordination task.
+If in an otherwise homogeneous society information about relative consumption becomes available, this cannot be ignored.
+Despite concavity in the objective function, stable types must be willing to accept risky gambles to differentiate themselves, and thus allow for coordination.
+Relative consumption acts as a form of costly communication.
+This suggests status preferences to be salient in settings where miscoordination is particularly costly. \\[25pt] \textbf{Keywords:} relative consumption, evolution of preferences, anti-coordination, risk-taking, social status